Agenda

 What is your hospital market and how can you protect and expand it, compete and survive?

-Jeff Gold, Special Counsel, Insurance and Managed Care, HANYS
+Jeff Gold, Esq., Special Counsel, Insurance and Managed Care, HANYS

-Hospital executives need to have a clear understanding of various market forces’ current and projected impact on their organization to effectively manage operations and plan for challenges and opportunities.
+Hospital executives need to understand various market forces’ current and projected impact on their organization to effectively manage operations and plan for challenges and opportunities.
 As a leader, you must weigh factors such as regional characteristics, case and payer mixes, traditional and non-traditional competitors, potential partnerships with payers and other providers, and more.
 During this session, we’ll review such factors and strategies to help you ensure your organization effectively serves your mission and community while being set up to survive and thrive.

 Building a technology strategy for today’s healthcare